plain text untag

 - Similarly, as a result of receiving the untag post, Tantek deletes the tag-of post.

-GitHub supports removing labels from issues which is essentially untagging.
+GitHub supports removing labels from issues which is a form of plain text untagging.

 Just like their support for tag replies, removing labels also shows up explicitly among the comments on an issue and has its own fragment permalink.